giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 Of course, you are also interested in the combined effect of your predictors on the gradient grammaticality judgments you collected.
 Medina (2007) accomplished this with a multiple regression, and we up the game with a linear mixed-effects model (LMEM).
 You can find the result table in `output/preliminary/lmem_[sps_filename].txt`.
 The R-style formula for the LMEM is:

     judgment ~ sps + telicity + perfectivity + (1|verb) + (1|subject)

+and input judgments are *raw* ones instead of within-subject z-scores, since the LMEM will take care of that.

 Feel more confident reading your LMEMs' results in R?
 Need some coefficient that Python does not yield?
 Fear not: `output/preliminary/dataframe_input_lmem_[sps_filename].csv` contains the dataframe we used as input to the LMEM, so you can just open RStudio, plug that in, and run your analysis.
 I tested this in R 4.0.2 with lme4:lmer() and got the same results as in my Python script.